 Prof. Terry Torre (DIEC, Università di Genova)

-AI AND ACCOUNTING
+ARTIFICIAL INTELLIGENCE AND ACCOUNTING

 Research in this area entails the impact of the development of Artificial Intelligence (AI) on accounting and auditing practice.
 The spread of AI applications may produce a relevant transformation in the accounting and auditing industry.
 The application of AI facilitates the automation of repetitive tasks, thereby enhancing productivity and minimising human errors, but it can also affect other activities in the accounting practice.
 Potential research areas include the use of machine learning algorithms to analyse large volumes of accounting data, thus identifying trends and anomalies to improve fraud detection and financial trend forecasting.
 Another key area is the application of AI in financial advisory services, where it can provide tailored and strategic insights to businesses.
 A critical area of this research concerns the secure and ethical integration of AI technologies, with particular attention paid to regulatory compliance and the protection of sensitive data.
 Moreover, it is imperative to examine the potential risks associated with workforce displacement, job losses, reduced interpersonal communication, and the emergence of a "surveillance society."
 To address these issues comprehensively, the research employs a multidisciplinary approach that integrates both qualitative and quantitative research methods.
 The investigation involves case studies, empirical analyses, and interviews with experts.